-In CBO's projections for the payable-benefits scenario, Social Security benefit payments need to be reduced after the trust funds' exhaustion in 2033.
+In CBO's projections for the payable-benefits scenario, Social Security benefit payments are reduced after the combined trust funds' exhaustion in fiscal year 2033.
 Therefore, initial benefits for people who begin collecting benefits after the exhaustion are smaller than they would be under the scheduled-benefits scenario.
 Beneficiaries in earlier cohorts who start claiming benefits before 2034 see no change to their initial benefits.
 However, because they receive smaller benefits after the trust funds' exhaustion, their lifetime benefits are smaller than they would be under the scheduled-benefits scenario.

-Reductions in Average Initial Benefits for Retired Workers Under a Payable-Benefits Scenario, by Birth Cohort
+Reductions in Average Initial Benefits for Retired Workers Under a Payable-Benefits Scenario, by Birth Cohort 2023 Dollars